Jodebu/upload-to-drive/README.md

 ### Google Service Account (GSA)
 First of all you will need a **Google Service Account** for your project.
 Service accounts are just specific Google account types that are used by services instead of people.
-To make one go to [*Service Accounts*](https://console.cloud.google.com/apis/credentials) in the *IAM and administration* section of the **Google Cloud Plattform** dashboard and create a new project or choose the one you are already using for your current shenanigans.
+To make one go to [*Service Accounts*](https://console.cloud.google.com/apis/credentials) in the *IAM and administration* section of the **Google Cloud Platform** dashboard and create a new project or choose the one you are already using for your current shenanigans.
 Click on create new service account and continue with the process.
 At the end you will get the option to generate a key, **we need this key so store it safely**.
-It's a json file whith the following structure:
+It's a json file with the following structure:
 ```json
 {
   "type": "",